-It’s such a simple recipe that the only thing you need to worry about are the ingredients.
-I recommend the best quality chocolate and dry fruits that you can find because that’s all there is to it.
-The rose petals should be fragrant and naturally dried so that each bite lends you a beautiful whiff.
+- I would recommend using the best quality chocolates and nuts as that's all there is to this recipe.
+Additionally, make sure the rose petals you choose are fragrant and naturally dried so that each bite lends you a beautiful whiff.

-It also makes for a gorgeous gift.
-Just cut the chocolate into shards or circles or your favorite shape once it's set and pack it in cellophane and there you have it - homemade gifting!
+So the next time you are craving a quick chocolate dessert, make sure to give this a try.
+Or give it as a gorgeous homemade gift to your loved ones.
+Just cut the chocolate bark into shards or circles or your favourite shape once it's set, pack it in cellophane and there you have it - homemade gifting!

 - Start by roasting the pistachios and almonds in the oven for 7-8 minutes at 150 degrees till you get a nutty aroma.

 - Add dark chocolate chips to a microwave safe bowl and microwave for a minute on high.
 Stir with a spatula and if not completely melted, microwave in spurts of 20 seconds till the chocolate is smooth and melted.
 Do the same with white chocolate but since the quantity is less, start with 45 seconds.

 - Whisk each chocolate slightly with a spatula till shiny and smooth (separately, do not mix both).

 - Take a silicon baking mat or piece of parchment and spread out the dark chocolate in a thin layer.
 Drizzle with the white chocolate and sprinkle with pistachios, almonds and rose petals.